DOFLinx/docs/docs/getting-started/08_PinballM.md

 7. Activate cabinet mode if it is not already

+8. Turn off the built in back glass as you will use the DOFLinx active back glasses

-8. Go to the DOFLinx tab, enable it
+9. Go to the DOFLinx tab, enable it

 ![](../img/media/Pinball_M_DOFLinx_Enabled.png)

-9. Start it all up and have fun.
+10. Start it all up and have fun.